 df=n1=24df = n - 1 = 24

-For a two-sided test with df=24df = 24, a value of t=2.5t = 2.5 gives a p-value below 0.050.05.
-That means the result is statistically significant at the 5%5\% level, so you reject H0H_0.
+For a two-sided test with df=24df = 24, t=2.5t = 2.5 gives a p-value below 0.050.05.
+The result is significant at the 5%5\% level, so you reject H0H_0: the sample gives evidence the process mean differs from 100100 grams — provided the sample is reasonably independent and not badly distorted by outliers.

-Change the example so the sample mean is 101101 instead of 102102, while keeping n=25n = 25 and s=4s = 4.
-Recompute the t statistic and decide whether the evidence is still strong enough at the 5%5\% level.
-That is a useful next step if you want to see how the conclusion changes as the sample mean moves closer to the null value.
+Change the example so the sample mean is 101101 instead of 102102, keeping n=25n = 25 and s=4s = 4.
+Recompute tt and decide whether the evidence still clears the 5%5\% level — a clean way to see how the conclusion shifts as the mean moves toward the null.
+T-tests like this run throughout experiments, quality control, medicine, psychology, education, and A/B-style comparisons whenever the outcome is numeric.

 Need help with a problem?